About The Peace Foundation

 Leadership through Peer Mediation & Parents Programme

 1994 was the year the Cool Schools Peer Mediation Programme took its first major step in expanding its reach.
 After proving it could be successful as a “whole school” programme in primary schools, it was time to introduce the same concept in a secondary school context.
 Here, the Cool Schools Secondary Peer Mediation Programme was born.
-Adapted from its primary school counterpart, Yvonne Duncan and Margaret Stanners took the conflict resolution focus and transformed the programme for its more mature audience.
+Adapted from its primary school counterpart, Yvonne Duncans took the conflict resolution focus and transformed the programme for its more mature audience.
 The fundamental and unique element of this version of the programme was its attempt to empower students to become ambassadors of social justice, giving them a powerful sense of responsibility and an opportunity to become student leaders.
 This included the provision of a peer mediation service; students working in the role of ‘peer mediator’ trained in conflict resolution skills and then available to support their peers in conflict, to reach peaceful agreements through a mediation process.
-The first secondary school to implement the programme was Mt Roskill Grammar School under the guidance of their Peer Mediation Coordinator, Donna Hourigan-Johnston.
-Mt Roskill, through the contributions of Donna, has become the leading exemplar of the secondary programme.
-School coordinators from around the country frequently contact Mt Roskill to discuss the successful model of implementation they have established.
+The first secondary school to implement the programme was Mt Roskill Grammar School under the guidance of their Peer Mediation Coordinator, Margaret Stanners.
+Margaret handed over the role to Donna Hourigan-Johnston in 2003 who is currently still the coordinator of the programme at this school.
+Through the contributions, hard work and Donna’s passion for this kaupapa, Mt Roskill Grammar School has become the leading exemplar of the LtPM programme.
+School coordinators from around Aotearoa frequently contact this school to discuss the successful model of implementation they have established.

 In 2015, at the request of secondary student mediators who desired a clear distinction between the primary and secondary programmes, the programme’s name was changed to Leadership through Peer Mediation or LtPM.

 1994 proved to be an important year for peace education, as it was the year of the secondary programme and the year the parent counterpart to Cool Schools was developed.
 Knowing the critical role that parents play in their children’s education and the support they can provide for in-school programmes, it was always the intention of Yvonne Duncan to implement a parent focused version of the programme.
 Just like in the case of the secondary programme, the Peace Foundation needed to prove it could be successful before it justified expansion.
 In 1994, Yvonne wrote and implemented the Cool Schools Parents Programme.
 The programme taught effective communication and conflict resolution skills for adults and teens who are often faced with challenging family relationship issues.
-The programme has been adapted several times over the years, with the closest relation to the programme today called the “Peaceful Family Communication Programme”, written by Louise Belcher.
-The current iteration focuses on neuro-linguistic programme skills adopted from the work of Dr Richard Bolstad and is managed by Lisa Gibson.
+The parents programme has been adapted several times over the years with the closest relation to the programme today called Mindful Communication for Wellbeing provided for parents, caregivers and social workers.
+It is managed by Lisa Swinburn.

 Schools’ Peace Week